AndyO2/Chess/README.md

     4) Check
     5) Tracking Turns

-    Missing Functionality
+    Not Yet Implemented
     1) Determining checkmate
-    2) Determing if moving a piece moves into check deeming it an invalid move
+    2) Determining if moving a piece moves into check deeming it an invalid move
     3) En Passant

 # Time Expenditures: